<- Back to main blog

 4. Clean Up the Formatting

-No more CSS acrobatics just to make a table look decent.
-Archbee renders formatting as expected, without surprise breakages.
+You won’t need CSS contortions just to get a table to look right.
+Archbee renders formatting as expected, with no unexpected breakages.

 5. Enable the Whole Team